lewagon/dotfiles/00-Setup/TEACHERS.md

 - Technical accelerator
 - Focus on Web development
-- Tackle in 9 weeks what students learn in a complete year in "regular" coding schools (often in their last year)
+- Tackle in 9 weeks what students learn in 2 years in "regular" coding schools (often in their last year)
 - At the end you'll be able to prototype any Web product

 _Ask students who among them wants to be a developer, who wants to found a startup, who has no idea yet?_